Fixer Upper's Chip and Joanna Gaines Expecting Baby No. 5

 In the announcement, Joanna debuted her baby bump in a gray sweatshirt.
 As for Chip, he had some fun of his own while wearing a matching T-shirt.

 The famous duo is already proud parents to two sons and two daughters.
-Congratulations to the entire family!
+But according to a few Twitter hints earlier in the evening, fans were reminded that another baby certainly wouldn't be a bad thing in this household.

+"Everyone tune in now for tonight's #FixerUpper!
+We've got some BIG news to share.. hint #1," Chip shared on social media.
+"Hint #2.
+Airing as we tweet #fixerUpper."

+He added, "Hint #3 You might recall a few months back.. the ever amazing, ever romantic @JOHNNYSWIM was in Waco.
+And they put on a little too romantic of a concert.. anyways, one thing led to another, & we are officially pregnant.
+And I could not be more EXCITED! #5 #7ThePerfectNumber."